EU approves security policy for rapid reaction force | DW | 21.03.2022

 German Defense Minister Christina Lambrecht told reporters ahead of the meeting that "Germany can provide the military core."

-The move gives the EU the "necessary toolbox" to become a "real geopolitical defense and security player together with NATO," Latvian Foreign Minister Edgars Rinkevics said on Twitter.
+The move gives the European Union the "necessary toolbox" to become a "real geopolitical defense and security player together with NATO," Latvian Foreign Minister Edgars Rinkevics said on Twitter.

-The plan for an overhaul of the EU's security strategy came in the wake of the chaotic withdrawal of US and NATO forces from Afghanistan following the fall of Kabul to the Taliban on August 14 of last year.
+The plan for an overhaul of the European Union's security strategy came in the wake of the chaotic withdrawal of US and NATO forces from Afghanistan following the fall of Kabul to the Taliban on August 14 of last year.

-The EU has sought to create Permanent Structured Cooperation, known by the acronym PESCO, though in practice it is not a force on the ground.
+The European Union has sought to create Permanent Structured Cooperation, known by the acronym PESCO, though in practice it is not a force on the ground.
 Not all member states of the EU are NATO member states and nearly a quarter of PESCO members are not members of NATO.

 As PESCO is not a standing force yet, the question of how to integrate into NATO has not been addressed.